segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 This step allows the Segment service principal to create a small SQL warehouse for creating and updating table schemas in the Unity Catalog.

-1. Follow the [managing workspace entitlements](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#--manage-workspace-entitlements-for-a-service-principal){:target="_blank"} instructions for a service principal.
+To enable entitlements, follow the [managing workspace entitlements](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/users-groups/service-principals#--manage-workspace-entitlements-for-a-service-principal){:target="_blank"} instructions for a service principal.
 Segment requires `Allow cluster creation` and `Databricks SQL access` entitlements.

 ### Step 6: Create an external location and storage credentials